Ostailor/PortOptQuantum/README.md

 ### Quantum Portfolio Optimization (VQLS/HHL Approach)

-Our quantum algorithm addresses the problem by solving the linear system
+My quantum algorithm addresses the problem by solving the linear system

 $$
 A x = b,